 More so because each of these bodies show that they must all have formed and cooled sufficiently before the impacts began.

 Known as the Late Bombardment Period, this is thought to have occurred around 4 billion years ago, and was effectively caused by left-over debris from the solar system's formation being flung about like pinballs.

 As various craters evidence, it was a particularly violent period.
 At first it wasn't clear what might have caused this sudden bombardment, but we now have a clue...

 3. The five-planet Nice model

 For a very long time, no computer model of our solar system's formation resulted in the arrangement of planets that we see now.
 That was puzzling, because the overall process of planetary formation is something we can observe around other stars.

 One astonishing solution, proposed in 2005 by a group of astronomers in Nice, France, is that the planets we see now didn't not form in those positions, but drifted into them over time.
 If true, the Nice model would certainly explain why the Late Bombardment Period happened.

-But it goes further than that: the most recent version, Nice-V, claims that the solar system used to have an ice giant planet, which was hurled out of our solar system by the movements of the other giant planets.
+But it goes further than that: the most recent version, Nice-V, claims that the solar system used to have an ice giant planet like Uranus of Neptune, that was hurled out of our solar system by the movements of the other giant planets.

 Curiously, though, even the Nice models have nothing to say about the postulated Planet Nine, which means either the Nice models are wrong - or that Planet Nine, if it exists, may have been captured from another star system.